-Indicator Thresholds Means of verification / comment on threshold Green Orange Red Community user rights over forest-based resources Green Land use plans are in place, no changes made to law or policy on user rights Community tenure, ownership and rights over land Green CCROs are in place, no changes made to law or policy on ownership Management Institutions Green All bi-annual finance and grievance meetings are attended by all management institutions.
+Green Orange Red Means of verification / comment on threshold Community user rights over forest-based resources Green Land use plans are in place, no changes made to law or policy on user rights Community tenure, ownership and rights over land Green CCROs are in place, no changes made to law or policy on ownership Management Institutions Green All bi-annual finance and grievance meetings are attended by all management institutions.
 Both Ujamaa Community Resource Team and Carbon Tanzania are engaged and working within Yaeda-Eyasi.
 All village meetings are recorded and filed in the CT office.
-Effort spent on conflict resolution by UCRT Green 10 days were spent in Yaeda-Eyasi by UCRT, however these were not directly spent on conflict resolution.
-Target: <=14 days Coverage by community guards Green Monthly reports indicate approx. 80% of project area was covered in 2023 in Domanga, Dumbechand, Endamaghan, Endanyawish, Endesh, Eshkesh, Jobaj, Mbuganyekundu, Mikocheni, Mongo wa Mono, Qangdend and Yaeda Chini 6 Land use change Green There has been a reduction in cattle enclosures built inside the project area and leakage area thus reducing land clearance compared with the pre-project scenario.
+Effort spent on conflict resolution by UCRT Green 5 days were spent in Yaeda-Eyasi by UCRT, however these were not directly spent on conflict resolution.
+Target: <=14 days Coverage by community guards Green Monthly reports indicate approx. 80% of project area was covered in 2024 in Domanga, Dumbechand, Endamaghan, Endanyawish, Endesh, Eshkesh, Jobaj, Mbuganyekundu, Mikocheni, Mongo wa Mono and Yaeda Chini Land use change Green There has been a reduction in cattle enclosures built inside the project area and leakage area thus reducing land clearance.
 Furthermore, there has been very limited reported change related to agricultural clearing in either the project or leakage areas.
 All infringements of by-laws have been reported and acted upon.
 Prior project verifications showed the models ability to ensure land use change decreases compared to the baseline.
-Payments to the community guards, communities, and local government All payment schedules, specifically payments to community guards, communities, and local government have been met except to Qanqdend village government.
-The district requested holding funds in trusts until reported small scale deforestation is addressed in a legal and participatory way
+Payments to the community guards, communities, and local government Green All payment schedules, specifically payments to community guards, communities, and local government have been met.